-We represent over 450,000 Clients across the United States and internationally.
-Our more than 700 Colleagues include approximately 200 Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
+We represent over 500,000 Clients across the United States and internationally.
+Our more than 800 Colleagues include approximately 250 Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
 We have over 50 offices, all of which are equipped to provide diversified products and services to empower our clients at every stage through our four Operating Groups.

-- Middle Market provides expertly-designed private risk management, commercial risk management and employee benefits solutions for mid-to-large-size businesses and high net worth individuals, as well as their families. - · MainStreet offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities. - Medicare offers consultation for government assistance programs and solutions to seniors and Medicare-eligible individuals through a network of agents. - Specialty delivers specialty insurers, professionals, individuals and niche industry businesses expanded access to exclusive specialty markets, capabilities and programs requiring complex underwriting and placement.
+- Middle Market provides expertly-designed private risk management, commercial risk management and employee benefits solutions for mid-to-large-size businesses and high net worth individuals, as well as their families. - MainStreet offers personal insurance, commercial insurance and life and health solutions to individuals and businesses in their communities. - Medicare offers consultation for government assistance programs and solutions to seniors and Medicare-eligible individuals through a network of agents. - Specialty delivers specialty insurers, professionals, individuals and niche industry businesses expanded access to exclusive specialty markets, capabilities and programs requiring complex underwriting and placement.

 In 2011, we adopted the "Azimuth" as our corporate constitution.
 Named after a historical navigation tool used to find "true north," the Azimuth asserts our core values, business basics and stakeholder promises.
 The ideals encompassed by the Azimuth support our mission to deliver indispensable, tailored insurance and risk management insights and solutions to our clients.
 We strive to be regarded as the preeminent insurance advisory firm fueled by relationships, powered by people and exemplified by client adoption and loyalty.
 This type of environment is upheld by the distinct vernacular we use to describe our services and culture.
 We are a firm, instead of an agency; we have Colleagues, instead of employees; we have Risk Advisors, instead of producers/agents.
 We serve clients instead of customers and we refer to our acquisitions as Partnerships.
+We refer to insurance brokerages that we have acquired, or in the case of asset acquisitions, the producers, as Partners.